AmandeepKaur0772966/AmandeepsBookStore/AmandeepsBookStore/ReadMe.txt

 Updated the github repo(8:18p.m.)....
 Added controllers folder under admin views and category folder and index.cshtml and modified all the code Finally, I have completed the part 2.....yooo.
+It took me almost 2 hours to complete this part.

+Part:-3 24-November-2021 (8:00 p.m.)

+I added Product Controller.(8:00pm)
+I added IWebHostEvironment call and its using statement to the Microsoft.(8:09pm) I created ViewModel in the Models project and selected list for Category and CoverType.(8:17pm) I Modified the ProductVM class and installed the Microsoft.AspNetCore.Mvc.
+ViewFeatures package.(8:26pm) Then again modified the ProductController and included the using statement to the ViewModels folder.(8:43pm) Then I Modified the API call to include the Category and coverType Properties.(8:54pm) I added an Index view and copy the index.cshtml code from View/Category.(9:07pm) Then, added some properties and reference a new product.js file.(9:19pm) copied nad pasted the category.js and renamed to product.js.(9:25pm) modified the_layout.cshtml to add a new link to product.(9:30pm) Then I created the Cover Type CRUD and added CoverType.cs in the models folder.(9:32pm) I added CoverType to the Repository.(9:35pm)
+Added CoverTypeRepository Class.(9:37pm)
+Added ICoverTypeRepository Interface.(9:42pm)
+Added CoverType to UnitOfWork and IUnitofWork.(9:57pm) And Pushed CoverType to the Database.(10:02pm)
+Created migrations and Updated the Database.(10:07pm) performed CRUD operations on Cover Type.(10:13pm)
+Then added Cover Type to NavBar.(10:18pm)
+Added Covertype Controller with all required Action Methods.(10:23pm) And Then deleted CoverType using the API Call.(10:25pm) Then I added a new class in the .Models project.(10:28pm) Then I added the code to build the blueprint.(10:30pm) Afterthat, I checked for errors.(10:32pm)
+Then I added reference to the new products piece to the database in the ApplicationDbContext.cs file.(10:37pm) In the PM Console, I ran the add-migration command for an addProductToDb migration and updated database.
+(10:40pm) Then I Updated the product class and created new migrations and updated the database.
+(10:41pm) Then, Added Product to the repository.(10:43pm)
+Then Add IProductRepository interface.(10:47pm)
+Added ProductRepository Class and also added Product to UnitOfWork and IUnitofWork.(10:50pm) After that, I built and checked for the errors and updated the github repo.(10:54pm) It took me 3 hours to complete both sections of this part.